fleschutz/PowerShell/Docs/open-netflix.md

-## open-netflix.ps1 - Starts the Netflix app (needs to be installed)
+## open-netflix.ps1 - Starts the Netflix app

-open-netflix.ps1
+This script starts the Netflix application.

 ## Parameters
 ```powershell